zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/DropDownListBuilder.md

 ### OptionLabel(`System.String`)
 Define the text of the default empty item.
-If the value is an object, then the widget will use it directly.